-9.1 Budgeting Generally.
+- A. Budgeting Generally.
 Any case budget required under these guidelines should be approved only after consultation with counsel and must provide sufficient resources to provide effective representation of the client under the circumstances.
 A district judge may refer a proposed budget to a magistrate judge for a report and recommendation.
 Court-approved budgets may be modified for good cause shown to reflect changed circumstances.
 Vouchers seeking payments for claims in excess of a court-approved budget will be approved only for good cause shown.
-See Guide to Judiciary Policy, § 230.26.20.

-9.2 Discretionary Budgeting.
-Individual judges may by written order require case budgeting under such circumstances and upon such terms as they deem reasonable.

-9.3 Budgeting in Large Cases.
-Case budgets are required for any representation that is reasonably likely, at the time counsel is appointed, to exceed 300 hours or \$30,000 in total claims.
-Proposed budgets should be provided no later than 60 days after appointment of counsel.
+See Guide to Judiciary Policy, § 230.26.20. - B. Discretionary Budgeting.
+Individual judges may by written order require case budgeting under such circumstances and upon such terms as they deem reasonable. - C. Budgeting in Large Cases.
+Case budgets are required for any representation where it is reasonably likely that attorney hours will exceed 300 hours or total expenditures are expected to exceed 300 times the prevailing CJA panel attorney non-capital hourly rate, rounded up to the nearest thousand, for appointed counsel and services other than counsel for an individual CJA defendant.
+Counsel shall contact the First Circuit Case Budgeting Attorney to discuss whether a case may be appropriate for budgeting, the procedures for submitting a case budget, and for assistance in creating a case budget.
+Proposed case budgets should ordinarily be submitted no later than 60 days after appointment of counsel.
 The Court shall either approve the budget as proposed or, after consultation with counsel, approve it with such adjustments as may be appropriate.
 See Guide to Judiciary Policy, § 230.26.10.

-10. Change in Client's Ability to Pay
+XI.
+Change in Client's Ability to Pav

-10.1 Generally.
+A. Generally.
 If, at any time after appointment, counsel obtains information that a client is financially able to afford private counsel, in whole or in part, counsel must advise the Court of that fact unless the source of the information is a privileged communication or if its disclosure would otherwise violate the attorney's ethical duty.
 See Guide to Judiciary Policy, § 210.10.30.

-11. Review of Claims
+XII.
+Review of Claims